At Richard de Clare Nursery it is important to us that;

 - We have robust and rigorous systems to safeguard the welfare and personal development of all our children.
-We are committed to safe recruitment of staff and all staff undergo rigorous pre-employment checks and are subject to enhanced police checks.
+We are committed to safe recruitment of staff and all staff undergo rigorous pre-employment checks and are subject to enhanced disclosure and barring service checks.

 We aim to;

 - Provide a nurturing and fun learning environment both indoors and out that promotes children’s independence, well-being, development.

 - Provide a happy, calm and secure environment where children, through carefully planned play opportunities, linked to their interests, can investigate, explore, reflect, develop their own ideas, and try things out with confidence.